rdappel/courses/pages/version-control-essentials/merge-conflicts.md

 Once you have completed the exercise, you will need to submit your commit history to show that you have resolved the merge conflict.

-If you are using GitHub, navigate to your repository, click on the "Commits" link, shown below.
+**If you are using GitHub**, navigate to your repository, click on the "Commits" link, shown below.

 ![Commit History Link - GitHub](https://raw.githubusercontent.com/rdappel/courses/refs/heads/master/support-files/vce/commit-history-link-github.png)

-If you are using Azure DevOps, make sure that you have the correct repository selected, then click on the "Commits" link in the left-hand menu, as shown below.
+**If you are using Azure DevOps**, make sure that you have the correct repository selected, then click on the "Commits" link in the left-hand menu, as shown below.

 ![Commit History Link - DevOps](https://raw.githubusercontent.com/rdappel/courses/refs/heads/master/support-files/vce/commit-history-link-devops.png)